Skip to content

 bash

-wordled tx wordle submit-guess ABCDEFG --from wordle-key --keyring-backend test --chain-id wordle -b async -y
+rollkit tx wordle submit-guess ABCDEFG --from bob --keyring-backend test --chain-id wordle -b async -y

 After confirming the transaction, query the txhash given the same way you did above.
 You will see the response shows an Invalid Error because you submitted a word larger than 5 characters.